Golf Betting Guide 2023

-The PGA Tour season is underway and will run through August of 2023.
-Below are betting odds for each week’s tournament as well as a guide on how to bet on golf.
+The PGA Tour is winding down for 2024 but the 2025 season is right around the corner.
+Below are betting odds for each week’s PGA tournament and a guide on how to bet on golf.

-Find lines for top golfers like Rory McIlroy, Scottie Scheffler, Cameron Smith, Patrick Cantlay, Jon Rahm and more below.
+Find lines for top golfers like Rory McIlroy, Scottie Scheffler, Cameron Smith, Patrick Cantlay, and more below.

 Golf odds